pdjr-ha/pdjr-schematic-card/README.md

 dynamically updates SVG images in response to state changes on Home Assistant entities.

+The plugin supports three types of update.

+A 'class' update allows arbitrary CSS classnames to be assigned to selected elements dependent upon the state of a Home Assistant entity.

+A 'text' update allows an arbitrary text value to be assigned to selected elements.
+The assigned text can be a simple state value or a more complex

 ## Example YAML configuration
 ```
 type: custom:pdjr-schematic-card